play-co/hookbox/docs/source/javascript.rst

     conn.subscribe("my_channel_name");

-There is no returned object when calling conn.subscribe; rather, a subscription object is passed to you through the onSubscribe callback once the subscription is successful.
+There is no returned object when calling conn.subscribe; rather, a subscription object is passed to you through the onSubscribed callback once the subscription is successful.

 .. sourcecode:: javascript

     var subscription = null;
-    conn.onSubscribe = function(channelName, _subscription) {
+    conn.onSubscribed = function(channelName, _subscription) {
       subscription = _subscription;
     }

-Its important to understand that the ``onSubscribe`` callback can be called even if you've never made a call to subscribe.
+Its important to understand that the ``onSubscribed`` callback can be called even if you've never made a call to subscribe.
 This might be because the web application decided to ``auto_subscribe`` you to some channel, or it could be because the user is already logged in and subscribed to multiple channels, though in a different browser window or tab.
-If the subscribe call is made successfully in another tab, then this tab's Hookbox connection object will also issue an ``onSubscribe`` callback.
+If the subscribe call is made successfully in another tab, then this tab's Hookbox connection object will also issue an ``onSubscribed`` callback.

 Interacting with Channels
 =========================